 Members in Central Division of A.F.P. were saddened to learn of the passing of a popular colleague in Senior Constable Albert Clothier who died aged 56.
 Born at Penong, S.A. on-3 January 1922, the late Barney Clothier (as he was known) enlisted in the army in 1942 and saw service overseas firstly in the Pacific campaign and occupation forces in Japan following World War II and again with the U.N.
 Forces in Korea during 1949-1951).
 Rising to the rank of Warrant Officer, Barney ended his military service in 1960 to take up a position with the South Australian Prisons Department.
 He joined Compol in 1961 and served his entire police career in the Central Division (S.A.-N.T.
 District) mainly at Salisbury, Woomera and Maralinga.
 He is survived by his wife Alice and nine children.

-Mr Shannon passed away aged 74 years.
-Mr Shannon joined the Commonwealth Police on 24 April 1969 after service with the Royal Australian Navy.
-Mr Shannon worked in New South Wales District including Major Crime Squad, Cheque and Bank Squads and Sydney Airport.
-He transitioned to the AFP in October 1979 before resigning in 1985 at the rank of Detective Sergeant.
+Mick was born at Drummoyne, NSW on 13 November 1942 and passed away in Sydney aged 74 years.
+Mick joined the Commonwealth Police on 24 April 1969 after 9 years service with the Royal Australian Navy.
+He worked in New South Wales District including Major Crime Squad, Cheque and Bank Squads and Sydney Airport.
+He transitioned to the AFP on Foundation Day 19 October 1979, resigning in 1985 at the rank of Detective Sergeant.

-Passed away in Canberra aged 44 years.
-Leading Senior Constable Baglin joined the AFP on 6 March 2000.
-LSC Baglin’s career included work in Southern Region Airport and Operations response teams.
+Samantha was born on 2 January 1974.
+She passed away in Canberra aged 44 years and her body was repatriated to Melbourne.
+Leading Senior Constable BAGLIN joined the AFP on 6 March 2000.
+LSC BAGLIN’s career included work in Southern Region Airport and Operations response teams.
 She worked on Operation ALLIANCE, Operation CHEVERNY and for many years as a Pre Deployment Team instructor with the International Deployment Group and Learning & Development.
-LSC Baglin was deployed to RAMSI on three occasions between 2009 and 2017 as an Advisor and was working with Safe Place Response when she passed.
-For her service to the AFP, LSC Baglin was awarded:
+LSC BAGLIN was deployed to RAMSI on three occasions between 2009 and 2017 as an Advisor and was working with Safe Place Response when she passed.
+For her service to the AFP, LSC BAGLIN was awarded:

 - Police Overseas Service Medal